My Personal Immigration Experience

 Twenty years later, while living in Hong Kong, I met my second (and last) wife, Joyce.
 We married and had two kids.
 When the oldest was 6, we decided it was time to move to the USA, and enroll my son Michael in Kindergarten and live in San Diego, California.
 I applied for a spouse visa for Joyce and was with her at her consulate interview at the US Consulate in Hong Kong.

 Coming into the interview, we had 7 years of marriage, 2 children, Michael and Brian Wahl and our names and faces being fairly well known in Hong Kong for the business I ran.
 The interview STILL was VERY uncomfortable.
 My wife answered questions, while I held my tongue, angered by rude treatment by the consular officer.

 I DO understand the immigration process from all sides, from your side and the officers side too.
 I know what CAN happen, and what should happen.

 I have a bachelor of science degree from MIT and an MBA from Harvard.
 The training I received makes me uniquely able to craft winning visa petitions.
-I use my science background to logically and in a statistically valid way choose which of your evidences to show to that skeptical consular officer.
-My marketing background turns your application into a persuasive presentation that tells your story in a most effective way predisposing him to approve.
-And finally my accounting background helps me advise you on those complicated and tricky issues regarding proving your financial eligibility..
+I use my science background to logically and in a statistically valid way choose your evidence to show to the skeptical consular officer.
+My marketing background turns your application into a persuasive presentation that tells your story into the most effective way predisposing them to approve.
+And finally my accounting background helps me advise you on those complicated and tricky issues regarding proving your financial eligibility.